How to Request an Electronic Case Filing (ECF) Account

 NOTE: Duplicate accounts are not authorized.
 If you have an existing account but have forgotten your password, please call 334-954-3800 for assistance.

 In accordance with local rule 5005-1, all attorneys filing with the U.S. Bankruptcy Court for the Middle District of Alabama must file electronically.
-If you need a login and password to file court documents electronically, please follow the instructions below that pertain to your particular situation:
+If you do not already have an ECF account with us, please follow the instructions below that pertain to your particular situation:

-- Attorneys admitted to practice in the state of Alabama and in the United States District Court for the Middle District of Alabama should download the attorney form below and submit it according to the directions in paragraph 4 below.
+1. Attorneys admitted or who will be permitted to practice in the state of Alabama and in the United States District Court for the Middle District of Alabama should download the attorney form below and submit it according to the directions in paragraph 4 below.
 Attorneys given a login and password in this category have access to all documents except those intentionally restricted by the court.

 - Once you have filled out the applicable form, sign it, scan it, and save it as a .pdf document.